 On the power plant side, we advocate for responsible generation of power from coal, anticipating the increasing likelihood of national or international efforts to reduce carbon pollution and promoting the use of the best available technology to minimize impacts to public health and air quality.
 We also support transition from coal to clean energy, including Wyoming’s growing wind and solar resources.

-Watch the first webinar in our four-part series, Reclaiming & Growing Wyoming’s Future:
+Watch the 2020 Reclaiming & Growing Wyoming’s Future series:

 Webinar 1: Wyoming’s Reality & Future Opportunities